-- The Section team adjusts and supplements the base resource assessment information for the Section.
+- The planning team adjusts and supplements the base resource assessment information for the planning area.

-- The SFRMP team develops general direction statements, strategies, and desired forest composition (DFC) goals in response to the identified issues.
+- The planning team develops general direction statements, strategies, and desired forest composition (DFC) goals in response to the identified issues.

 - DNR staff identifies DNR forest stands to be considered for treatment over the 10-year planning period consistent with the draft strategic direction.